tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### Claim 1: Chaos is a state lacking any order, time or energy.
 Total nothingness.

 Chaos also has another definition that means exactly the opposite, similar to the ∞ = 0 concept (scientists do that a lot).
-Take, for example, the study of chaos in the origins of the universe that was undertaken by Chicago's Northwestern University physicist Adilson Motter, who concluded that 10<sup>-36</sup>seconds after the Big Bang happened there was a state of *total chaos*.
+Take, for example, the study of chaos in the origins of the universe that was undertaken by Chicago's Northwestern University physicist Adilson Motter, who concluded that 10<sup>-36</sup> seconds after the Big Bang happened there was a state of *total chaos*.
 Do you know what was happening at 10<sup>-36</sup> seconds after the Big Bang?
 Everything, and a temperature of over 1 trillion degrees.
 Motter concluded from his study:

 >  “Now we establish once and for all that \[the universe\] is chaotic.”

 <center><img style="text-align:center;width:100%" src="../Images/001-bigbang.png" /></center>
 #### **Claim 2:** Chaos is a state of total energy and matter.
 Total somethingness.

-We are not claiming here that the Big Bang theory is correct (because it sounds completely insane), but only ask the question; How can the concept of *chaos* describe the state of the void of total nothingness as well as the state of all matter and energy in the universe?
+We are not claiming here that the Big Bang theory is correct (because it sounds completely insane), but we are asking the question; How can the concept of *chaos* describe the state of the void of total nothingness as well as the state of all matter and energy in the universe?

 The definition of chaos that works for both is *“the degree that order is present in any state”*.
-Both of those states, of total nothingness and total somethingness, have no order, one because it is empty of anything, and the other because it is full of everything in a moment that everything was happening at once.
+Both of those states, of total nothingness and total somethingness, have no order.
+In one case because because that state it is empty of anything, and in the other case because that state is full of everything in a moment that everything was happening at once.
 Granted, that total state of chaos after the Big Bang only lasted 10<sup>-36</sup> seconds, but that doesn't change the fact that total chaos existed at the birth of the Universe.

 #### **Claim 3:** chaos is a measure of order.